CPJPRINCE/opex_manifest_generator/README.md

 ### Clearing Opex's

 Mistakes happen!
-So, the clear option will remove all existing Opex's in a directory.
+The clear option will remove all existing Opex's in a directory.

 `opex_generate "C:\Users\Christopher\Downloads\" -clr`

 Running this command with no additional options will end the program after clearing the Opex's; if other options are enabled it will proceed with the generation of those Opex's.

+### Removing Empty Directories

+You can also clear any empty directories from the  by using `--remove-empty` option.
+This will remove any empty directories and generate a simple text document with a list of all the directories that were removed.
+This process is not reversible and you will be asked to confirm your choice.

-## Filtering note
+## Filtering

-Currently a number of filters are applied to certain files / folders.
+Currently 2 filters are applied to certain files / folders:

-1) Hidden directories / files and those starting with '.' are not included.
+1) Hidden directories / files, either by Flag in Windows or starting with '.' in MacOS / Linux, are not included.
 2) Folder's titled 'meta' are not included.

 Hidden files and directories can be included by utilising the `--hidden` option.

+meta folders will always be generated automatically when used with the Fixity and Clearing Empty Directories options; meta directories are also created when using the Auto Classification Generator.
+You can redirect the path using the `-o` option:

+`-o {/path/to/meta/output}`

 ## Use with the Auto Classification Generator

 The Opex Manifest generator becomes much more powerful when utilised with another tool: the Auto Classification Generator, see [here](https://github.com/CPJPRINCE/auto_classification_generator) for further details.

-This is built-in to the Opex Manifest Generator and can be utilised to embed identifiers and metadata directly to an Opex or through use of a spreadsheet / CSV file.
+This is built-in to the Opex Manifest Generator and can be utilised to embed identifiers and metadata directly to an Opex or through the use of an Excel spreadsheet or CSV file.

-The Opex Manifest Generator makes use of the auto_class_generator as a module.
-It's behaviour differs somewhat when compared to utilising the standalone command `auto_class.exe`.
+The Opex Manifest Generator makes use of the auto_class_generator as a module, therefore it's behaviour differs somewhat when compared to utilising the standalone command `auto_class.exe`.

 ### Auto Classification - Code Generation

 To generate an auto classification code, call on `-c` option with `catalog` choice.
-You can also assign a prefix using `-p ARCH`:
+You can also assign a prefix using `-p "ARCH"`:

 `opex_generate -c catalog -p "ARCH" C:\Users\Christopher\Downloads`

 This will generate Opex's with an identifier `code` for each of the files / folders.
 As described in the Auto Class module, the reference codes will take the hierarchy of the directories.
-You can use the `-s` option to set a starting reference.
+You can also use the `-s` option to set a starting reference.

-You can alternatively utilise the "Accession" / running number mode of generating a code using `-c accession` with prefix `2024`. *To note Accession is currently hard-coded to use "File" mode*:
+You can alternatively utilise the "Accession" / running number mode of generating a code using `-c accession` with the prefix "2024". *Accession is currently hard-coded to use the "File" mode*:

 `opex_generate -c accession -p "2024" C:\Users\Christopher\Downloads`